 February is Black History Month, and Wayne County honors its African-American heritage in meaningful ways.

-Often referred to as the Grand Central Station of the Underground Railroad, the Levi and Catharine Coffin State Historic Site and Interpretive Center in Fountain City recently underwent an extensive upgrade to improve the visitor experience through interactive educational exhibits.
+Often referred to as the Grand Central Station of the Underground Railroad, the Levi and Catharine Coffin State Historic Site and Interpretive Center in Fountain City is a great starting point to learn more about the area's African-American history.

 While the Coffins were living in Fountain City (then known as Newport) between 1826 and 1847, more than 2,000 fugitive slaves found safe refuge in their home along the journey to freedom.
 One of those freedom seekers was William Bush.

 Rumor has it, Bush traveled inside a box to evade discovery, eventually arriving and deciding to stay in Fountain City.
 Bush is buried in the local cemetery, and visitors can view the wooden shoes he wore in the Levi Coffin interpretive center.
 His great-great granddaughter Eileen Baker-Wall now leads tours of the facility.